-A: Yes, there are contracts that will need signatures.
-Districts, Teacher Leaders, Residents, and universities will be provided this paperwork no later than August.
+A: Yes, there are MOUs that will need signatures.
+Districts, Residents, and universities will be provided with this paperwork no later than August.

-Q - Who are the partners in the Montana Teacher Residency Program?
+Q - Who are the partners in the Residency Program?

-A: The partners include our national think tank that has been working on this effort since October 2021; the Educator Prep Programs in Montana, the local school districts, The Comprehensive Center 17, The Office of the Commissioner of Higher Education, The Office of Public Instruction, and the University of Montana Western.
+A: The partners include our national think tank that has been working on this effort since October 2021; the Educator Prep Programs in Montana, the local school districts, The Comprehensive Center 17, The Office of the commissioner of Higher Education, and The Office of Public Instruction.